RicardoSantos-99/RicardoSantos-99/README.md

 ### What I Do

-I've worked on various projects throughout my career, including developing features for call center platforms, HR platforms, and event management platforms.
-I'm currently working on the Coda project at Accenture, which is a tool that scans code in ServiceNow instances to identify bugs and generate reports.
-As a back-end developer, I focus on improving the performance of the scanning process, developing new features, and making the tool more scalable using Elixir.
+Throughout my career, I've engaged in various projects, including the development of features for call center platforms, HR platforms, and event management platforms.
+Currently, I am part of the team at Stone, working as a back-end developer specializing in Elixir.
+My role involves creating tools that assist and automate tasks within core banking operations, such as generating reports for the Central Bank of Brazil's (BACEN) open accounts (CCS).
+This work not only focuses on enhancing efficiency but also on ensuring accuracy and compliance in banking processes.

 ### Contact